Hosts and Guests

 Or How did man learn to be hospitable?

 Or write down the development of instinct of hospitality.

 According to Max Beerbohm hospitality is not a natural instinct of man.
-Man learnt hospitality at a very later stage “with the growth of civilization when he began to live in groups, families and tribes.
-After Stone Age he became civilized, hence hospitable.
+Man learned hospitality at a very later stage “with the growth of civilization when he began to live in groups, families, and tribes.
+After Stone Age, he became civilized, hence hospitable.
 Life in society gave him some sense of security.
 He no more feared, like cavemen, that he would be killed by his host.
-From that time onward he began to extend invitation to his neighbours, friends and relatives, etc. who accepted his hospitality without any fear; and then returned the same as a good gesture.
+From that time onward he began to extend an invitation to his neighbors, friends, and relatives, etc. who accepted his hospitality without any fear; and then returned the same as a good gesture.
 Since then people came to be known as hosts and guests.

 Q.4 “In the annals of hospitality there are many pages that make painful reading.”
 Discuss.

 Or Narrate some tragic incidents of hospitality from history.

 Having a look at history, we come to know that there were many selfish guests and selfish hosts.
 The history of hospitality has never been free from doubts and fears.
 The early caveman was afraid of going to other caves or inviting others to his own.
 He had a sense of insecurity.
 Still, there are many sad incidents in which the hosts killed their guests mercilessly to take revenge.
 Many hosts of high positions killed or poisoned their honorable guests.
 Israelites, for example, were once the most civilized people of the world, but Jael brutally murdered her guests.